 Museum of Contemporary Art

-People and architecture
+Human beings and architecture

-Unnerving and claustrophobi
+Unnerving and claustrophobic

 A similar sculpture from the same time was displayed at Lucy Lippard’s famous “Eccentric Abstraction” exhibition in 1966.
 The exhibition paved the way for the Abject Art style and established Bourgeois as a feminist artist.